 The process of extracting commodities from the land often occurred in waves; when one commodity became depleted, focus shifted to another.
 As the documents in this section suggest, these waves of extraction were often linked—layered on top of what came before.
 Clearing an area of timber, for instance, could facilitate later extraction of mineral resources.

-The first three items, details of a larger map of the Mineral Lands around Lake Superior, place the pursuit of commodities into its territorial context.
+The items below, details of a larger map of the Mineral Lands around Lake Superior, place the pursuit of commodities into its territorial context.
 These Mineral Lands contained rich deposits of metal ores, essential elements in the processes of industrialization and urbanization.
 When manufactured into iron and steel, these metal ores also made it possible to construct the railroads involved in mass settlement of the continent.
 Mineral Lands had to be formally ceded to the United States by treaty with the indigenous nations already there in order for their potential wealth as commodities to be developed on a mass scale by U.S. interests.
 J. C. Tidball’s illustration of indigenous mining around Lake Superior, prepared for an 1855 Bureau of Indian Affairs report on American Indians, underscores how late nineteenth-century mining around Lake Superior constituted only the most recent layer of extraction.

 Walter Loomis Newberry’s map of his land holdings in the Fox River Valley of Wisconsin highlights a local chapter of the harvesting of lumber across the continent.
 Drawn around 1860, at the dawn of the Great Lakes logging boom of the late nineteenth century, the map ties that commodity to a specific physical environment.
 Streams abutting Newberry’s land, for instance, would serve a crucial function in transporting the timber harvested there to mills for processing into lumber as well as markets for consumption.
 Annotations in the margins list “Total Vallue [sic] of Timber,” arranged by subsections, tree species, and projected cordage and market prices.
 In this map, land itself becomes a commodity, as its real estate value at this time becomes based in the value of timber it contains.

-Surveyors for the Ontario Department of Mines prepared the final map in the early twentieth century, between distinct waves of extraction in Northwestern Ontario, Canada.
+Surveyors for the Ontario Department of Mines prepared the map below in the early twentieth century, between distinct waves of extraction in Northwestern Ontario, Canada.
 The area depicted has been logged, and shows the vestiges of logging infrastructure.
 Yet the scale and shape of the map have been drawn to illustrate the results of a geological survey of the area in pursuit of mineral wealth.
 The clear-cut landscape presumably made the act of surveying the land easier; future mining in the area would thus build on the previous layer of extraction.

 Questions to Consider